The Road to Exemption: Premium cigars Vs. the FDA

 - Ban cigar events where free cigars (samples) are available to legal-age adults

-Now, to you, me and Eric Stratton what this means is, among other things, higher cigar prices, fewer new products hitting our humidors and our favorite boutiques shuttering their windows.
-Don’t know about you but some of my favorite cigars come from these small, family owned boutiques.
+Now, to you and me what this means is, among other things, higher cigar prices, fewer new products hitting our humidors and our favorite boutiques shuttering their windows.
+Don’t know about you, but some of my favorite cigars come from these small, family owned boutiques.
 Nah, uh.
 This.
 Can’t.
 Happen.

 That’s the bad news.
-Ok this really sucks.
-But fear not my fellow cigarnauts, there is good news.
-Tell you what, let’s call it promising news – lighting our way.
+Okay, this really sucks.
+But fear not, there is good news.
+Tell you what, let’s call it promising news lighting our way.
 Before we get into the silver lining of this potential train wreck and what you as individual cigar mavens can do to affect a more desirable outcome, let’s get into the weeds of this issue and get a better understanding of who’s doing what and why.
 You’ll be glad you did.
 Otherwise, Greggie, Dougie and Dean Wormer will have the final word.

 In a second attempt to get a bill before congress, on February 2, 2015 Bill Posey, R-FL, sponsors House bill HR 662 called the Traditional Cigar Manufacturing and Small Business Jobs Preservation Act of 2015.
 This bill amends the Federal Food, Drug, and Cosmetic Act to “exempt traditional large and premium cigars from regulation (known as “option 2”) by the Food and Drug Administration (FDA) and from user fees assessed on tobacco products by the FDA.”
 A week later, Bill Nelson, D-FL, introduces Senate bill S.441 under the same title and language.
 Thus far, the proactive efforts put forth by the cigar industry, lobbyists, politicians and the public inspires a great deal of hope, but are these messages compelling?